Containers and container ships

-The uproar from global forwarder and shipper organizations about anticompetitive behaviour became so loud that five competition authorities, including the US Department of Justice, convened a working group on Friday to share intelligence and coordinate investigations into suspected anticompetitive practices.
+The uproar from global forwarder and shipper organizations about anticompetitive behavior became so loud that five competition authorities. including the US Department of Justice, convened a working group on Friday to share intelligence and coordinate investigations into suspected anticompetitive practices.

 Please contact us at: